sebastus/Curtain-Wall-Modules/README.md

   include_azcli = true
 }
 ```

+# os-variants
+Configure the OS variant by supplying one of the following or another of your choosing according to this:

+Use a command line similar to the following to find the exact image you want:
+ az vm image list -p center-for-internet-security-inc --offer cis-rhel-8-l2 -l uksouth -o table --all

+And another similar to this to get the plan details (if any):
+ az vm image show --urn center-for-internet-security-inc:cis-rhel-8-l2:cis-rhel8-l2:2.0.4

+You may need to use the following to accept license terms:
+  az vm image terms accept  -p "center-for-internet-security-inc" -f "cis-rhel-8-l2" --plan "cis-rhel8-l2"

+## Red Hat Enterprise Linux

+    RedHat = {
+      publisher = "center-for-internet-security-inc"
+      offer     = "cis-rhel-8-l2"
+      sku       = "cis-rhel8-l2"
+      version   = "latest"
+      plan = {
+        name      = "cis-rhel8-l2"
+        product   = "cis-rhel-8-l2"
+        publisher = "center-for-internet-security-inc"
+      }
+      cloud_init_file_name = "cloud-init-redhat.tftpl"
+    }

+## Ubuntu

+    Ubuntu = {
+      publisher = "Canonical"
+      offer     = "UbuntuServer"
+      sku       = "18.04-LTS"
+      version   = "latest"
+      cloud_init_file_name = "cloud-init-ubuntu.tftpl"
+    }

 # Notes
 Note that variables.tf contains additional information on how to select and configure the operating system selection.
 That configuration also includes the cloud-init selection.